How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: The Role of Interpolation in Quadratic Regularization

-To demonstrate this claim, we calculate the number of parameters that violate the inequality $\eta \lambda |\alpha_{0}^{(k)}| < 1$ (i.e., after first task) for various regularization constants.
+To demonstrate this claim, we train models using different quadratic regularizers and calculate the number of parameters that violate the inequality $\eta \lambda \alpha_{0}^{(k)} < 1$ (i.e., after first task) for various regularization constants.
 As shown in \autoref{fig:violations}, training is \emph{always} stable when $\lambda$ is small enough to ensure the inequality is not violated.
-However, with even a \emph{few} violations ($<$4--30 out of 1.2 million parameters), training becomes unstable.
+However, with even a \emph{few} violations (\emph{$<$4--30 out of 1.2 million parameters}), training becomes unstable.
+To confirm that it is indeed these few violating parameters that cause instability, we also include results with a ``clamping'' operation, which enforces the constraint $\eta \lambda \alpha_{0}^{(k)} \le 1$ for all parameters by reassigning violating parameters an importance score of $\nicefrac{1}{\eta\lambda}$.
+As can be seen in the figure, the clamped models do not witness any instability and are able to achieve high performance.